cottsak/pornfree/README.md

 # Content Filtering / Parental Controls can help

 One of the easiest things you can do is to impose on yourself content filtering by using commonly available parental control services.
 The trick is to add this barrier to all devices you might access the internet from.
-When we're at home, we connect to the internet through our home wifi or our phone's internet connection/plan.
+When surfing the web on a device from home, one usually uses one of two means to access the internet: the home wifi/internet connection, or the devices' built in 3/4G/cellular/mobile data.
 If you're serious about adding a barrier using content filtering you'll try to filter *both* sources of internet access.
 Here are some ways you can filter your internet connections.

 ## Your home internet connection